Note: This In the loop was updated in April 2021 to include insights from our review of human capital disclosures in recent Form 10-K filings.

 I am particularly supportive of the increased focus on human capital disclosures, which for various industries and companies can be an important driver of long-term value.

-– Jay Clayton, SEC Chairman
+– Jay Clayton, then SEC Chairman

 With up to 85% of a company's costs tied up in people (pwc.com

 ), stakeholders looking to allocate investment dollars want to understand how management sees the company’s strategic and operational requirements.
-The SEC recently introduced new disclosure requirements designed to provide stakeholders insight into human capital—from the operating model, to talent planning, learning and innovation, employee experience, and work environment.
+The SEC introduced new disclosure requirements in August 2020 designed to provide stakeholders insight into human capital—from the operating model, to talent planning, learning and innovation, employee experience, and work environment.
 The disclosures may help stakeholders evaluate whether a business has the right workforce to meet immediate and emerging business challenges and the nature and magnitude of the related investments.
 However, there are questions as to what is required to comply with the principles-based rules.